ts4z/barge.org/README.md

 sometimes we say "entries", sometimes we say "entrants".
 We should pick one.)

-The tournament shortcode allows multiple levels of h-headings, but some of the results don't use this.
+The tournament shortcode allows multiple levels of h-headings, but some of the results don't use this (relevant for ToGa).
 Fix.